-will arise if the initial collateral for those SFTs is allocated against the net exposure of a portfolio which includes SFTs transacted by the head office of that branch.
+In the case of a branch in the EU-EEA of a non-EU-EEA entity or a branch in the UK of a non-UK entity, if it has been decided that the branch will report those SFTs in which it has been involved, a problem will arise if the initial collateral for those SFTs is allocated against the net exposure of a portfolio which includes SFTs transacted by the head office of that branch.
 In theory, the collateral should be divided between the branch and the head office in order to meet the FSB's objective of avoiding the double-counting of SFTs between different jurisdictions.
 However, the division of collateral allocated against a net exposure is impracticable.
 It is recommended, therefore, that the collateral should be reported only by whichever entity is responsible for the greater share of transactions.
 This would typically be the head office.

-If there is more than one branch in the EU of a non-EU entity or more than one branch in the UK of a non-UK entity and these branches do not all have their own LEIs, where SFTs are with the same counterparty, the individual collateral reports of the branches will share the same Table 1, field 3, Reporting Counterparty, Table 1, field 11, Other Counterparty and Table 2, field 9, Master Agreement Type (which are the unique fields for collateral reports related to the collateralization of a net exposure) and would therefore over-write each other at the trade repository.
+If there is more than one branch in the EU-EEA of a non-EU-EEA entity or more than one branch in the UK of a non-UK entity and these branches do not all have their own LEIs, where SFTs are with the same counterparty, the individual collateral reports of the branches will share the same Table 1, field 3, Reporting Counterparty, Table 1, field 11, Other Counterparty and Table 2, field 9, Master Agreement Type (which are the unique fields for collateral reports related to the collateralization of a net exposure) and would therefore over-write each other at the trade repository.
 In this case, if the branches are responsible for the greater share of transactions, they would have to submit an aggregated re-use report.